 Senior citizens face an interesting challenge when it comes to driving and safety.
 Though still wild at heart, the aging body may tell a different story.
 In addition to physical changes, driving has changed significantly in recent decades, and that can lead to unique and unforeseen complications.

 Overall, older adults are relatively safe and conscientious drivers.
 However, for some, the physical changes of aging can interfere with driving responsibly.
-Senior drivers can compensate for the factors of aging that interfere with safe driving, and driving practices can be adapted to prolong the ability to drive.
+Senior drivers can compensate for the factors of aging that interfere with safe driving and adapt certain safe practices to prolong the ability to drive.

 Driving Guidelines: How To Stay Safe As You Age